10 Sustainable Beauty Tips You Can Start Today

 Earth friendly skincare shouldn't be a trend or a cool idea.
 It should be written into the core values of a brand from day one, no matter the cost.

 How Can Consumers Support the Sustainable Skincare Movement?

 Shopping for products from large distributors that make identification of these brands easy, like Sephora, with their Clean at Sephora program, and The Detox Market are two examples of places you will find easily identified products that prioritize ethics, sustainability, (absence of) animal testing/cruelty, and the use of clean ingredients.

 But, don't forget about the little guy...

 While there’s nothing wrong with using big stores and distributors, there is a huge indie beauty brand industry filled with amazing companies that aren’t yet big enough to be carried by large retail outlets.
 These newer, boutique companies can often be identified by following beauty bloggers and reading beauty reviews.

 We imagine a time when the anti-plastic, zero waste movement creates so much pressure that better material prices become comparable to plastic.
+Sustainability is not just a skincare trend!
 The only way for plastic alternative materials to become cheaper is for there to be more consumer pressure demanding it.

 Aligning your values with your purchasing decisions requires a bit of legwork on your part - visit the brand’s website, call or email them, make sure they provide enough details for you to trust they are truly sustainable and not greenwashing.
 Some people and sites like this one do a lot of the legwork for you when it comes to finding and vetting sustainable beauty brands.